Raghav010/explore/README.md

 **setup**
 - python,perl and bash needs to be supported
-- sortphotos needs to be installed in root account
 - the ntfs-3g and fuse package need to be installed
 - setup rclone with dropbox account globally, root should be able to access it( recommended way is to setup rclone **using** the root account )
 - connect drives